nolanlawson/css-talk-2022/markdown.md

 And there are two main parts here: the yellow (JavaScript) part, and the purple (style/layout) part.

-I think a lot of us look at the JavaScript side of this equation and feel pretty comfortable with it.
-In there there are function names we recognize.
-We see our JavaScript framework doing work, we see our state library crunching data.
+If you've worked in performance for a while, you might look at the JavaScript side of this equation and feel pretty comfortable with it.
+It has function names we recognize.
+We see our JavaScript framework doing work, we see our state library crunching data, we see the names of methods we wrote ourseles.

 But a lot of us probably look at the purple part and think, "Well, that's just the browser doing browser things."
 I couldn't possibly understand what that's about.

 But the thing is, sometimes that purple part is pretty big.
-And as it turns out, there _are_ ways to understand what's going on in there.
+And as it turns out, there _are_ ways to understand what's going on in there, and even to reduce the time spent.
 In this talk, I'd like to shed some light about the "purple part," and give you some tools for understanding what the browser is doing in there.

 ---